Know the rules to follow

 - are contesting the election

-All TV and radio election and political ads must include the 'required particulars' information.
+All TV and radio election, referendum and political ads must include the 'required particulars' information.

 For radio this is spoken at the end of the ad.
 For TV this is spoken and in text at the end of the ad.

-The Broadcasting Services Act 1992, Commonwealth Electoral (Authorisation of Voter Communication) Determination 2018 and the Commonwealth Electoral Act 1918 outline what you need to include to meet your obligations on required particulars information.
+The Broadcasting Services Act, Commonwealth Electoral (Authorisation of Voter Communication) Determination 2018 the and the Referendum (Machinery Provisions) Act outline what you need to include to meet your obligations on required particulars information.

 The Australian Electoral Commission can also give you advice.

-You must keep records of the person who asked you to show election and political ads, including their:
+You must keep records of the person who asked you to show election, referendum and political ads, including their:

-Keep the records for at least 6 weeks from the date of broadcast or until the day on which the election ends.
+Keep the records for at least 6 weeks from the date of broadcast or until the day on which the election ends or the referendum vote is held.

 Additional advertising during election periods